go-gadgets/eventsourcing/README.md

  - IncrementEvent
    - An event that when replayed, bumps the count up.

-Note the use of `AutomaticWireup(agg)`: this is a helper function that scans a type using reflection and configures event replays to use methods that match the `Replay<EventTypeName>(event <EventTypeName>)` method signature.
+Note the use of `AutomaticWireup(agg)`: this is a helper function that scans a type using reflection and configures:

+ - Replay Functions
+   - Used to recover the present state of an aggregate from the event stream.
+   - Use methods that match the `Replay<EventTypeName>(event <EventTypeName>)` method signature.
+ - Command Handlers
+   - Used to execute commands agains the model.
+   - Use methods that match the `Handle<CommandTypeName>(command <CommandTypeName>) ([]eventsourcing.Event, error)` method signature.

 To run this code, we can leverage a memory based store: